MileHacker Logo

 • Santa Prisca: Early morning or late afternoon light highlights intricate details.
 Seek viewpoints from higher up for exterior shots.

-• Zócalo: Photograph in early morning for fewer crowds, or evening when illuminated for a magical atmosphere.
+• Zócalo: Photograph at the beginning of morning for fewer crowds, or evening when illuminated for a wondrous atmosphere.

 • Panoramic Views: Take the Teleférico (cable car) to Monte Taxco Hotel for breathtaking panoramic views, notably at sunset.